jgray33/readme-generator/README6.md

 <a name="installation"></a>
 #### Installation
-run and play!
+plugin ans enjoy

 <a name="usage"></a>
 ### Usage
-Install
+Testkhasdf

 <a name="license"></a>
 ### License

-This application is covered under the [GPLv2](undefined) license.
+This application is covered under the [Apache](https://opensource.org/licenses/Apache-2.0) license.

 <a name="contributors"></a>
 ### Contributors
-Julia
+Julia gnas dhf a

 <a name="tests"></a>
 ### Tests
-test
+Jest

 <a name="questions"></a>
 #### Questions